ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### JWT Based Authentication

-The security checks enforced by the `http:Listener` can be configured using `http:AuthProvider`.
+The security checks enforced by the `http:Listener` can be configured using the `http:AuthProvider` values.

 To configure JWT based authentication `scheme:"jwt"` should be used.
 JWT validation requires several additional `http:AuthProvider` configurations including: